-The film in bits has shown some facts, such as the annual body count which is conducted by the local authority; and involvement of local people in finding the bodies.
+The film in bits has shown some facts, such as the annual body count which is conducted by the local authority; and the involvement of local people in finding the bodies.

-She takes the help of a local guide Michi and a travel journalist from Australia named Aiden in discovering the truth behind her sister’s disappearance.
-As she enters the forest and decides to spend the night waiting for her sister, she has to experience the darker side of the forest by facing the tormented souls of the dead that feed on anyone who wanders into the forest.
+She takes the help of a local guide Michi and a travel journalist named Aiden from Australia to discover the truth behind her sister’s disappearance.
+As she enters the forest and decides to spend the night waiting for her sister, she starts experiencing the darker side of the forest by facing the tormented souls of the dead that feed on anyone who wanders into the forest.

-So, what really does not help the film is that it does not have enough chill barring few jumpscares.
+So, what does not help the film is that it does not have enough chill barring a few jump scares.
 The writing is very sloppy and probably there could have been a little more backstory other than the troubled childhood of the principal character.

 Director: Jason Zada